 What Does 1500 Calories Look Like?

-For complete printable weeks, use the 1500 calorie meal plan UK hub, or compare filling foods in the low calorie foods UK guide.
+For the complete weekly menu, use the 1500 calorie meal plan UK, or compare filling foods in the low calorie foods UK guide.

 A practical 1500 calorie day often splits into roughly 350-400 calories at breakfast, 400-450 at lunch, 500-550 at dinner and 150-250 for snacks.
 That is flexible, but it stops one tiny meal from making the evening impossible.